These Stuffed Sweet Potatoes are vegetarian and stuffed with black beans, Monterey jack cheese, guacamole, pico de gallo and jalapenos!

 Storing and reheating

-Reheat in the microwave for a couple of minutes or in the oven at 350 degrees F until warmed all the way through, usually about 10-15 minutes.
+Reheat in the microwave for a couple of minutes or in the oven at 350° Fahrenheit until warmed all the way through, usually about 10 to 15 minutes.

-TIP: You can also bake the sweet potatoes a day ahead of time, then store them in the refrigerator wrapped in foil.
-When you are ready to enjoy them, continue with the recipe, but allow extra time in the oven to warm them through before adding the cheese.
+You can also bake the sweet potatoes a day ahead of time, then store them in the refrigerator wrapped in foil.
+When you’re ready to enjoy them, continue with the recipe, but allow extra time in the oven to warm them through before adding the cheese.

 Wanna Learn How To Meal Prep?